TapasmitaPattanaik14/clone/backend/markdown/Unit_5_EVS.md

 | Beryllium | Lung cancer, beryllicosis, skin diseases |
 | PVC | Hormonal problems, Reproductive issues |

-The image also includes a photograph of a large pile of electronic waste, including various computer parts, monitors, and other electronic devices, illustrating the physical appearance of e-waste that contains these toxic chemicals.
+The image also contains a photograph of a large pile of electronic waste, including various computer parts, monitors, and other electronic devices, illustrating the physical appearance of e-waste that contains these toxic chemicals.
 # EFFECTIVE MANAGEMENT OF E-WASTE

 - Massive awareness to consumers